CHURPTeam/CHURP/README.md

-# ChuRP: Dynamic-Committee Proactive Secret Sharing
+# CHURP: Dynamic-Committee Proactive Secret Sharing

 [![CircleCI](https://circleci.com/gh/bl4ck5un/ChuRP.svg?style=svg&circle-token=34c3da94eba4225de1da5c4eaabd37466cd50a8a)](https://circleci.com/gh/bl4ck5un/ChuRP)

 ## Getting Started

-These intructions will get you through the organization of protocol codes and prepare you to run the protocol on you local machine for development and testing purposes.
+These instructions will get you through the organization of the CHURP code and prepare you to run CHURP on your local machine for development and testing purposes.
 Automatic scripts for AWS deployment will come along in the near future.
-The codes are currently implemented using Go Wrappers of [GNU Multi Precision library](https://github.com/ncw/gmp), [Pairing Based Cryptography library](https://github.com/Nik-U/pbc) and [Google Protobuffer](https://github.com/golang/protobuf).
+The code is currently implemented using Go Wrappers of [GNU Multi Precision library](https://github.com/ncw/gmp), [Pairing Based Cryptography library](https://github.com/Nik-U/pbc) and [Google Protobuffer](https://github.com/golang/protobuf).
 You need to install all dependencies listed below.
-The recommended way to do this is to use the docker image we provided.
+The recommended way to do this is to use the docker image we provide.

 ### Run with Docker

 #### Install Docker

 We strongly recommend you to run the codes with the docker image we provide which already contains all the dependencies.
-To run wi th docker, you first need to install docker on your machine.
-Refe r to the [docker document](https://docs.docker.com/install/#supported-platforms) for installation instructions.
+To run with docker, you first need to install docker on your machine.
+Refer to the [docker document](https://docs.docker.com/install/#supported-platforms) for installation instructions.

 #### Download Docker Image